-- All children need consistent messages, clear boundaries and guidance to intrinsically manage their behaviour through self-reflection and control. - Rewards such as excessive praise and stickers may provide an immediate change in the behaviour but will not teach children how to act when a 'prize' is not being given or provide the child with the skills to manage situations and their emotions.
+- All children need consistent messages, clear boundaries and guidance to manage intrinsically their behaviour through self-reflection and control.
+Ultimately we are aiming to encourage a child's own self-discipline. - Rewards such as excessive praise and stickers may provide an immediate change in the behaviour but will not teach children how to act when a 'prize' is not being given or provide the child with the skills to manage situations and their emotions.
 Instead, a child is taught how to be 'compliant' and respond to meet adult's own expectations in order to obtain a reward (or for fear of a sanction). - Children should never be labelled, criticised, humiliated, punished, shouted at or isolated by removing them from the group and left alone in 'time out' or on a 'naughty chair'.
 However, if necessary children can be accompanied and removed from the group in order to calm down and if appropriate helped to reflect on what has happened.